jbrzusto/fleetsie/README.md

   - `my_work/part_2/opt/fleetsie/custom_pre/packages` - if this folder
-    exists, any .deb packages it holds will be installed early by the fleetsie_provision script (after `setup` is run, but before `overlay` is extracted)
+    exists, any .deb packages it holds will be installed early by the fleetsie_provision script (after `setup` is run, but before `overlay` is extracted).
+This allows installing extra packages onto the SD card before network connectivity is established.
   - `my_work/part_2/opt/fleetsie/custom_pre/overlay.tar.xz` - if this
-    exists, it is an archive which will be extracted to "/" as user root early by the fleetsie_provision script, right after running the setup script mentioned previously
+    exists, it is an archive which will be extracted to "/" as user root early by the fleetsie_provision script, right after running the `setup` script mentioned previously.
+This is another way of modifying the SD card before network connectivity; it is meant for files and changes which you haven't had time (or don't intend) to package.
   - `my_work/part_2/opt/fleetsie/custom_pre/cleanup` - if this exists,
     it is a script which will be run early by the fleetsie_provision script, right after extracting the overlay image just mentioned